 Article 36:Network operators must keep citizens' personal information they collect strictly confidential and must not disclose, distort or damage it, and must not sell or illegally provide it to others.

-Network operators shall adopt technological measures and other necessary to ensure the security of citizen's personal information, and prevent the citizens' personal information it gathers from leaking, damage or loss.
+Network operators shall adopt technological measures and other necessary measures to ensure the security of citizens' personal information, and prevent citizens' personal information it gathers from leaking, being destroyed or lost.
 When circumstances of information leaks, damage or loss occur, or might occur, remedial measures shall be immediately taken, users who might be affected shall be informed, and reports shall be made to the competent departments in accordance with regulations.

-Article 37: Where citizens discover network operators have violated the provisions of laws, administrative regulations or bilateral agreements to gather or use their personal information, they have the right to request the network operators delete their personal information; where discovering that personal information gathered or stored by network operators has errors, they have the right to request the network operators make corrections.
+Article 37: Where citizens discover that network operators have violated the provisions of laws, administrative regulations or agreements between the parties to gather or use their personal information, they have the right to request the network operators delete their personal information; where discovering that personal information gathered or stored by network operators has errors, they have the right to request the network operators make corrections.

 Article 38: Individual or organization must not steal or use other illegal methods to acquire citizens' personal information, and must not sell or unlawfully provide others with citizens' personal information.